1. About this guidance

 - GFE-registered users’ email addresses

-- the enterprise domain name(s) that the GMC, GMM, GC and GP are connected to
+- the Windows domain name(s) that the GMC, GMM, GC and GP are connected to

 - the names of user accounts used to set policy on the GMC control panel